gittester42/core/CODEX-1.md

 Create a codex that will allow to solve problems in a distributed fashion

 #### 2.1 Passive rules
-- a user can request a codex creatin by creating an Issue
+- A user can request a codex creation by creating an Issue.
+Each such issue should be interpreted as "I might have a problem that you might can solve and I will pay for it"